hoodaddeveloper/Picasso-Painting/README.md

 # Picasso-Painting
-Learning Intermediate CSS by Building a Picasso Painting in freecodecamp.org
+Learning Intermediate CSS by building a Picasso Painting in freecodecamp.org